hectane/docker-hectane/README.md

         -e PASSWORD=passw0rd \
         ...

 Enabling TLS is also recommended.
-You can use volumes to make the certificate and private key available to the container and then set the `TLS_CERT` and `TLS_KEY` environment variables to the appropriate paths:
+You can use a volume to make the certificate and private key available to the container and then set the `TLS_CERT` and `TLS_KEY` environment variables to the appropriate paths:

     docker run \
-        -v /home/bob/ssl:/root/ssl
+        -v /home/bob/ssl:/root/ssl \
         -e TLS_CERT=/root/ssl/server.crt \
         -e TLS_KEY=/root/ssl/server.key \
+        ...

+Emails awaiting delivery in the mail queue are stored in `/data` by default.
+This location can be changed by setting the `DIRECTORY` environment variable.
+Using a volume is recommended since you will most likely want to retain the emails between restarts:

+    docker run \
+        -v /home/bob/go-cannon:/data \
         ...